Key Facts

 Who first discovered that fingerprints could be used for identification?

-What is the oldest known use of fingerprints in history?
+What is the oldest known use of fingerprints in recorded history?

 Want to understand the science behind fingerprinting?